Duck-Pass/docs/README.md

 It's an application built using React and TypeScript, primarily allowing the user to access their data, and also enabling us to secure the data before it's sent to the server.

-The user's encrypted information is sent to the API through a secure channel.
+The user's encrypted information is sent to the API (hosted on Heroku) through a secure channel.
 The endpoint that retrieves the data will send it to another part of the Python code, which then stores it in the PostgreSQL database.

 # Project Management